Eric-Lan0/Eric-Lan0.github.io/_pages/about.md

   - /about.html
 ---

-Hey! :wave: I am a PhD student at Purdue University.
+Hey! 👋 I am a PhD student at Purdue University.

 Getting started
 ======